The De Soto Street Department is responsible for the maintenance and upkeep of the City’s 112 lane miles of streets.

 |Stormwater collection system (drain openings, residential driveway culverts, & road ditches)||Tree trimming & removal (on City right of ways)|

-During snowfall events, City Crews focus first on main traffic corridors and then clear snow from local access streets.
+During snowfall events, City crews focus first on main traffic corridors and then local access streets.
 Certain routes in the City have been marked as emergency snow routes.
 You are asked to avoid parking on these routes during snowfall events.